Hunter-Koch/Hunter-Koch/README.md

 ## Salutations

-I am a computer science student with an interest in games and software engineering currently learning C. Im new to the field and looking foward to learning a lot. 🦊
+I am a computer science student with an interest in games and software engineering currently learning C++.
+Im new to the field and looking foward to learning a lot. 🦊
 <!--
 comment
 -->